Nallavanukku Nallavan

-The screenplay of Nallavanukku Nallavan was written by Visu, who made minor changes to differentiate it from the Telugu original, which co-producer M. Saravanan noticed was very similar to the unsuccessful Tamil film Hitler Umanath (1982).
+The screenplay was written by Visu, who made minor changes to differentiate it from the Telugu original, which co-producer M. Saravanan noticed was very similar to the unsuccessful Tamil film Hitler Umanath (1982).
 The music of the film was composed by Ilaiyaraaja, cinematography was handled by Babu, and editing by R. Vittal.

 Nallavanukku Nallavan was released on 22 October 1984, Diwali day and became a major commercial success, running for over 150 days in theatres.
 For his performance, Rajinikanth won numerous awards, including the Filmfare Award for Best Actor – Tamil.

 Plot

 Manickam is a well-meaning rogue.
 Uma, an orphaned woman, enters his house for safety from criminals who were chasing her.
 After he saves her from other criminals, he learns that she is a missing woman and drops her at her house.
 But upon seeing the abusive nature of her uncle Sadhasivam, he saves her and they marry.
 Manickam promises Uma he will not engage in violence, and surrenders to police inspector Azhagarsamy for his earlier acts.

 Manickam is released from prison in time to see his newborn daughter Priya.
 Gangadharan, a friend of Azhagarsamy, gives Manickam employment at his factory, Victory Industries.
 When Gangadharan becomes bankrupt, he plans to close Victory Industries as he is unable to repay his debts to money lenders.
 Manickam persuades him to give him a chance to revive it and with hard efforts he repays all debts.
 As a token of gratitude, Gangadharan gives all his wealth to Manickam before dying.

 Several years later, Manickam has been running Victory Industries to everyone's satisfaction.
 He also controls the financial affairs of Gangadharan's family.
 But Gangadharan's spoilt son Vinod dislikes Manickam, believing he swindled his father's business.
 Vinod tries to avenge Manickam by luring Priya.
 He brainwashes and marries her, much to the agony of Manickam and Uma, and Priya becomes estranged from them.
 Uma later dies of cardiac arrest.
 Manickam donates all his wealth and properties to Vinod, and tells him that he did not swindle his father's business.

 Sadhasivam later tries to kill Vinod so that he can usurp his wealth.
 Priya informs Manickam of this, so he arrives and defeats Sadhasivam's thugs, saving Vinod in the process, while his friend Thakkali ties up Sadhasivam to be taken by the police.
 Manickam makes amends with Vinod and Priya, and plans to return to his old house, but is dissuaded by Priya, who reveals she is pregnant with Vinod's child.